Fantozzi contro tutti: Mountain trip

 Fantozzi's colleague Filini arranges for the entire office to go on a mountain trip to South Tyrol.
-Once in the mountain town of St. Ulrich, they realize there are no ski runs available, having they arrived in May.
+Once in the mountain town of St. Ulrich, they realize there are no ski runs available, since they arrived in May.
 To keep a promise made to his wife, Fantozzi checks into a weight loss clinic run by Professor Birkermaier, a sadistic German nutritionist whose inhumane methods include fasting and corporal punishment.
-Birkermaier has Fantozzi watch him have dinner, but Fantozzi eventually gives in to Birkermaier's teasing and stuffs himself with the food on the table, uncaring of the punishment that awaits him.
+Birkermaier has Fantozzi watch him have dinner, but Fantozzi eventually gives in to Birkermaier's teasing and stuffs himself with the food on the table, heedless of the punishment that awaits him.

 Pina's love triangle

-Fantozzi's wife Pina reveals to her husband that she has fallen in love with a mysterious other man.
-After investigating the house and tailing Pina, Fantozzi finds out her secret lover is a young Southern Italian man who often acts in vulgar mannerisms, who works at the local bakery.
+Fantozzi's wife Pina reveals to her husband that she has fallen in love with another, mysterious man.
+After cluelessly investigating the house (where every drawer, cabinet, cupboard, and even the fridge and the dishwasher is filled with bread) and tailing Pina, Fantozzi finds out her secret lover is a young, uncouth and loud Southern Italian man who works at the local bakery.
 Fantozzi confronts the young baker (who comically refers to him as "Fantozzo"), who instead admits that he never had any interest in Pina, and is in fact disgusted by both Pina and Mariangela's ugliness.
 Fantozzi returns home to find that Pina has decided to stay with him, having eavesdropped on the conversation between him and the baker.